harness/developer-hub/docs/software-engineering-insights/sei-integrations/beta-integrations/servicenow/sei-servicenow-.md

 ---
-title: SEI ServiceNow integration
+title: Connect with ServiceNow
 description: Integrate SEI with the ServiceNow Platform.
-sidebar_position: 150
+sidebar_position: 10
-sidebar_label: ServiceNow
+sidebar_label: Connect with ServiceNow
 ---

 import Tabs from '@theme/Tabs';